 - (1) The commissioner may conduct a focused audit of any release record.
-Except as provided in this subsection, a notice of audit commencing a focused audit shall be sent not more than 180 days after submission of a release record, and such focused audit shall result in an outcome specified by subparagraph (D) of this subdivision not more than 18 months after submission of such release record.
+Except as provided herein, a notice of audit commencing a focused audit shall be sent not more than 180 days after submission of a release record, and such focused audit shall result in an outcome specified by subparagraph (D) of this subdivision not more than 18 months after submission of such release record.
 A focused audit may be commenced without conducting a screening audit.
 A focused audit: - (A) Shall be commenced by providing a notice of audit to the person who verified or certified the release record and the person who created or maintained the release that is the subject of such record.
-Such notice shall: - (i) State the reason for such focused audit, which may include but need not be limited to, an issue identified during a screening audit or the random selection of a release record; and - (ii) Specify additional information necessary for the commissioner to determine if the release record is in compliance, and the date by which such information shall be submitted; - (B) May evaluate a release record in its entirety, may be limited only to specific issues identified in a screening audit, or may be limited to specific issues selected by the commissioner in their sole discretion for random audits; - (C) May require additional information, which may include, but need not be limited to, responses to technical questions on the approach used to remediate the release, the commissioner shall request such information in writing, and specify a deadline for the submission of such information.
-If the requested information is not provided in the time required, the commissioner may determine the release record is not in compliance and reject the release record. - (D) Shall result in one of the following outcomes: - (i) Acceptance of the release record, and notification, in writing, to the person who verified or certified the release record and the person who created or maintained the release; - (ii) Rejection of the release record; or - (iii) Commencement of a full audit conducted pursuant to subsection (d) of this section, if a release remediation closure report has been submitted for such release. - (2) If the commissioner determines a release record is not in compliance, the commissioner: - (A) Shall reject the release record, and shall notify the person who verified or certified the release record and the person who created or maintained the release in writing of the reasons for such rejection;
+Such notice shall: - (i) State the reason for such focused audit, which may include but shall not be limited to, an issue identified during a screening audit or the random selection of a release record; and - (ii) Specify additional information necessary for the commissioner to determine if the release record is in compliance, and the date by which such information shall be submitted: - (B) May evaluate a release record in its entirety, may be limited only to specific issues identified in a screening audit, or may be limited to specific issues selected by the Commissioner in their sole discretion for random audits; - (C) If, at any time after commencing a focused audit, the commissioner determines additional information is necessary to complete the audit, which may include, but shall not be limited to, responses to technical questions on the approach used to remediate of the release, the commissioner shall request such information in writing, and specify a deadline for the submission of such information.
+If the requested information is not provided in the time required, the commissioner may determine the release record is not in compliance and reject the release record. - (D) Shall result in one of the following outcomes: - (i) Acceptance of the release record, and notification, in writing, to the person who verified or certified the release record and the person who created or maintained the release; - (ii) Rejection of the release record; or - (iii) Commencement of a full audit conducted pursuant to subsection (d) of this section, if a release remediation closure report has been submitted for such release. - (2) If the commissioner determines a release record is not in compliance, the commissioner:

-- (B) Shall retain any fee associated with the release record; - (C) Shall require submission of a new release record that is in compliance, and may set a deadline for the submission of such record, provided that any deadline set pursuant to this subparagraph shall not extend the deadline for any fee associated with the release; and - (D) May, in addition to rejecting the release record pursuant to this subdivision, commence a full audit of each release record associated with the release by providing a notice of audit pursuant to subsection (d) of this section.
+- (A) Shall reject the release record, and shall notify the person who verified or certified the release record and the person who created or maintained the release in writing of the reasons for such rejection; - (B) Shall retain any fee associated with the release record; - (C) Shall require submission of a new release record that is in compliance, and may set a deadline for the submission of such record, provided that any deadlineset pursuant to this subparagraph shall not extend the deadline for any fee associated with the release; and - (D) May, in addition to rejecting the release record pursuant to this subdivision, commence a full audit of each release record associated with the release by providing a notice of audit pursuant to subsection (d) of this section.